adaptlearning/adapt-contrib-assessmentResults/README.md

 ## Settings Overview

+**Important note: do not put the Assessment Results component in the same article as the assessment itself**.

 The attributes listed below are used in *components.json* to configure **Assessment Results**, and are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-assessmentResults/blob/master/example.json).
 Visit the [**Assessment Results** wiki](https://github.com/adaptlearning/adapt-contrib-assessmentResults/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).

 ### Attributes